-The instructions are super clear, and I loved that the screw pictures are actual size, which makes it easy to make sure you're using the right one for each step.
+The instructions are super clear, and I loved that the screw pictures are actual size.
+This made it easy to make sure you’re using the right one for each step.
 The real screw is circled below, and as you can see it is the same size as the image in the instructions.

 It took Syd and I around 2.5 hours to build the first vehicle in the instruction booklet.
 Syd was in charge of the screws!
 It took a few tries for her to remember to turn them clockwise, but we got there in the end…